 How Does It Work Under the Hood?

-statement, it performs several key actions:
+When Uniface encounters a show statement, it performs several key actions:

 - Display Synchronization: All visible field values on the form are updated to reflect their current state.